Jalen Green: Player profile

 Standing at 6 ft 4 in with a wingspan of 6 ft 7.5 in and standing reach of 8 ft 5 in, Green primarily plays as a shooting guard.
 He is known for his elite athleticism, handling skills, and versatile scoring abilities that makes him an on-and off-the-ball threat in a half-court setting and in transition.
 He has drawn comparisons to Zach LaVine, Ray Allen, Kelly Oubre Jr., Bradley Beal, Clyde Drexler, and Kobe Bryant.
 Green utilizes an "explosive" first step that allows him to attack the rim and speed past on-ball defenders.

-Scouts have noted that though his efficiency was "solid" in the NBA G League, he can be a consistent mercurial shooter.
-His defense, passing abilities, and small frame at 178 pounds have also been noted by scouts.